NCAA Sweet 16: Baylor beats Michigan in OT 78-75

-Akienreh Johnson missed a half-court try for Michigan, and the Big Ten team was unable to get another shot up before time ran out.

-Smith was 11 for 11 from the floor.
-Ursin had 20 points for Baylor (28-2), and Dijonai Carrington scored six of her 19 in overtime.
+“If it doesn’t show today that we want to win the whole thing, I don’t know what to tell you all.
+This team just gave it their all today,” said Smith, who scored 24 points on 11-of-11 shooting.

+Egbo helped Baylor close it out.
+She gave Baylor a 76-73 lead with a foul shot with 19 seconds left, and then fired a quick pass to Moon Ursin for a wide-open layup.

-Baylor advances to Monday’s River Walk Region final against top-seeded UConn, which beat No. 5 Iowa 92-72 earlier in the day.
-The Lady Bears have won 20 consecutive games.
+Baylor didn’t get to defend its 2019 championship when the coronavirus pandemic wiped out last year’s tournament.
+Now the No. 2 seed Lady Bears advance to Monday’s River Walk Region final against top-seeded UConn, which beat No. 5 Iowa earlier in the day.

+Baylor has won 20 consecutive games, including romps in the first two rounds.
+But Michigan (16-6), which had never before advanced this far in the tournament, dug out of a 12-point deficit in the second quarter and traded shots late in a determined bid to go even further.

+Baylor still had to watch as Akienreh Johnson’s half-court try for Michigan barely missed.
+After a Baylor turnover in the final second, the Wolverines were unable to get a last shot near the basket before time ran out.

+“I actually thought we had them for a period of time there,” Michigan coach Kim Barnes Arico said.
+“We persevered through a tremendous amount this season and had an opportunity to beat the national champions tonight.”

 Michigan never led in regulation.
-Naz Hilmon tied it at 63 with 15 seconds left, converting a lob pass from Hailey Brown that barely floated over the arms of a Baylor defender.
+Hillmon tied it at 63 with 15 seconds left, converting a lob pass from Hailey Brown that barely floated over the arms of a Baylor defender.

 Ursin then missed short on a shot to win with 3 seconds left, sending the game into overtime.

 Michigan briefly led on Johnson’s jumper early in overtime, and the teams traded baskets to tie or change leads six times in the extra period.
-Carrington’s steal and layup put Baylor ahead 75-73.
+Dijonai Carrington’s steal and layup put Baylor ahead 75-73.
+Carrington finished with 19 points.

+“We dug deep.
+We don’t rely on any one person.
+Obviously ’Lyssa’s our go-to player but everyone had to step up today,” Carrington said.
+“We’re going to dig deep for one another.”

 NEAR PERFECT